 What is a Trojan horse

 A Trojan Horse is a type of malware that pretends to be something useful, helpful, or fun while actually causing harm or stealing data.
 Trojans are often silently downloading other malware (e.g. spyware, adware, ransomware) on an infected device as well.
+One of the most dangerous Trojans is Zeus.

 Where a Trojan comes from